Alvis Saracen: History

 The FV603 Saracen was the armoured personnel carrier of Alvis's FV600 series.
 Besides the driver and commander, a squad of eight soldiers plus a troop commander could be carried.
 Most models carried a small turret on the roof, carrying a Browning .30 machine gun.
 A .303 Bren gun could be mounted on an anti-aircraft ring mount accessed through a roof hatch and there were ports on the sides through which troops could fire.
 It saw extensive use into the 1980s in Northern Ireland and became a familiar sight, nicknamed 'Sixers', during The Troubles.
 At times, they appeared on the streets of Hull, a less-hostile atmosphere for driver training in a city of similar appearance to Belfast, and only a few miles from the Army School of Mechanical Transport.
-In Northern Ireland Saracen was retrofitted with additional armour, seatbelts for crew and harness for passengers, and internal padding, all of which increased protection for the crew but added to the weight of the vehicle, resulting in some engine failures.
-The modifications were however successful, a retrofitted Saracen of 1st Royal Tank Regiment (Omagh, Co Tyrone) only weeks after its upgrade was blown up by a culvert bomb, the commander and driver suffered some minor cuts and bruises but the soldiers in the back strapped in with their safety harness's were unharmed and vacated the vehicle without issue.
+In Northern Ireland, Saracens were retrofitted with additional armour, seatbelts for crew and harness for passengers, and internal padding, all of which increased protection for the crew but added to the weight of the vehicle, resulting in some engine failures.
+The modifications were, however, successful.
+A few weeks after its upgrade, a retrofitted Saracen of 1st Royal Tank Regiment (Omagh, Co Tyrone) was blown up by a culvert bomb.
+The commander and driver suffered minor cuts and bruises but the soldiers in the back, strapped in with their safety harnesses, were unharmed and vacated the vehicle without issue.

 As a member of the FV 600 series, it shared a similar chassis to the FV601 Saladin armoured car, the Salamander airfield crash truck, and the Stalwart high mobility load carrier.
 The punt chassis, suspension, and H-drive drivetrain remained similar, but the engine, transmission, and braking systems varied significantly.